getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

 To send traces, you will need to set the `tracesSampleRate` to a nonzero value.
 The configuration above will capture 25% of your transactions.

 You can pass many different options to the Tracing integration (as an object of the form `{optionName: value}`), but it comes with reasonable defaults out of the box.
-It will automatically capture a trace for every page load.
+It will automatically capture a transaction for every page load.
 Within that transaction, spans are instrumented for the following operations:

 - XHR/fetch requests
 - If available: Browser Resources (Scripts, CSS, Images ...)